sethpkendall/tic-tac-toe/README.md

    * input: Player 2 enters third symbol in a row
    * output: Player 2 Wins!

-### License

-* This program is free for use under the terms of its MIT license.
+## Known Bugs
+* Program does not perform input validation and will not prevent a user from expending their turn on a spot that is not available.

+## Contact Information
+Contact me at sethpkendall@gmail.com

+## Licensing

+*This product can be used in accordance with the provisions under its MIT license.*

 Copyright (c) 2016 **_Brian Dutz and Seth Kendall_**